Badruddindulvi/Badruddindulvi/README.md

 - 👀 I’m interested in Automation testing
 - 🌱 I’m currently learning Automation
 - 💞️ I’m looking to collaborate on Automation testing projects
-- 📫 How to reach me through my email
+- 📫 How to reach me: you can reach me through email
 - 😄 Pronouns: ...
 Mr
 - ⚡ Fun fact: ...